Tramshy/trashy-outlines/README.md

 * Easily edited outline thickness, color and alpha
 * Easily animated outlines (like the outlines expanding)
 * Allows for precalculating of values for the outlines
-* Available for download as package in Unity

 ## Installation
 This repository is installed as a package for Unity.